John O'Hurley: Game show host

-From 2000 to 2002, he hosted a revival of To Tell the Truth.
+From 2000 to 2002, O'Hurley hosted a revival of To Tell the Truth.
 In 2004, he hosted the limited-run game show The Great American Celebrity Spelling Bee.
 On September 11, 2006, O'Hurley replaced Richard Karn as the fifth individual to host Family Feud.
-He hosted the show for four seasons, before departing the show at the beginning of 2010.
+O'Hurley hosted the show for four seasons, before leaving the show at the beginning of 2010.
 He was replaced by fellow comedian and film star Steve Harvey.
-He stated in a 2017 interview with Fox News that he agreed that it became less family-friendly and admitted that as one of the reasons why he left the show.
-He also said:I got tired of people writing to me saying: 'I can't watch your show.
+In a 2017 interview with Fox News, O'Hurley agreed that the show became less family-friendly and admitted that as one of the reasons for leaving.
+He went on to explain:I got tired of people writing to me saying: 'I can't watch your show.
 It's a misnomer calling it that because, it's not family.
 It feels like everything became a penis joke' and I got a little tired of that.
 I just felt that there are other ways to be more interesting on television and always trying to push that style of family entertainment.
 I had a great time doing it, but it was time to move on.

-On May 13, 1985, 21 years before becoming the host of Family Feud, O'Hurley appeared on a celebrity edition of Family Feud during "Guys & Dolls" Week.
-This makes him one of only a small number of individuals to have both hosted and been a contestant on the same game show.

 Personal life

 O'Hurley is a self-taught pianist and classically trained vocalist, and has been composing since his teen years.
 In 2004, in tandem with cellist Marston Smith, he released a two-album project entitled Peace of Our Minds, a compilation of his original piano compositions.
 The piece "For Lisa" was written for O'Hurley's wife for their wedding day in 2004.
 O'Hurley was featured on the March/April 2009 cover of Making Music magazine.

-He was married to Eva LaRue from 1992 to 1994.
+O'Hurley was married to Eva LaRue from 1992 to 1994.
 Since August 14, 2004, he has been married to Lisa Mesloh.
-Together they have a son.
+They have a son together.

 In May 2011, O'Hurley received the Ellis Island Medal of Honor.

-O'Hurley identifies politically as a conservative, and is a long time fan of the Boston Red Sox.
+O'Hurley identifies politically as conservative, and is a longtime fan of the Boston Red Sox, Boston Celtics, and New England Patriots.